ucl-exoplanets/ExoTETHyS/README.md

     >>> from exotethys import trip
     >>> trip.trip_calculate('PATH_TO_ROOT/examples/trip_example.txt')
     ```
+WARNING: running this trip\_example will consume a lot of memory (>10 GB), because by default TRIP uses 100000 annuli to compute the integral stellar flux.
+The user can set a different number of annuli by uncommenting the line with "n\_annuli" in the trip\_example.txt and changing the relevant number (5000-10000 should be sufficient to get a nice looking light-curve, but the absolute precision is not guaranteed).
 NOTE: The examples are written to be launched from root directory level.
 Alternatively, the paths in the examples need to be personalized by the user.

 ## SAIL configuration file